Psychotherapy and Counseling General Information

 Sometimes the signs are obvious but at other times, something may feel slightly off and you can’t figure out what it is.
 So you trudge on, trying to sustain your busy life until it sets in that life has become unmanageable.

 Signs You May Need Help From a Professional:

 #1 Feeling sad, angry or otherwise “not yourself.”

-Uncontrollable sadness, anger or hopelessness may be signs of a mental health issue that can improve with treatment.
+Uncontrollable sadness, anger or hopelessness may be signs that can improve with treatment.
 If you’re eating or sleeping more or less than usual, withdrawing from family and friends, or just feeling “off,” talk to someone before serious problems develop that impact your quality of life.
-If these feelings escalate to the point that you question whether life is worth living or you have thoughts of death or suicide, reach out for help right away.
+If these feelings escalate to the point that you question whether life is worth living, reach out for help right away.

 #2 You’ve lost someone or something important to you.